ajay-CaTi/a1/README.md

 # I wnat to render my data as react do ten make api request and then fill data inside it.

 # React batch the render(commit base) phase bacause dom upadte is very expensive

+# Why write super props?

+# Why async componentDidMount?

+# Why not use async in useEffect?